 - This event has passed.

 This is for experienced shooters only!
-This is a special 3 part class.
 The LTC Class is NOT a training class.
 The LTC Class has a required shooting qualification where you must demonstrate your proficiency.
 Students are expected to have basic gun-handling skills and the ability to clear malfunctions.
 Firearm safety must be demonstrated at all times.

 The LTC(CHL) curriculum will cover everything you need to know about the laws and regulations of carrying a concealed handgun.
 You are also required to have your LTC (CHL) for open carry.
 In the course we will cover not just the state laws, but also Federal prohibitions.
 The class will cover other information and have time for Q&A.